JesusASmx/SimpleNERtagger_ES/README.md

 ## You may declare a Huggingface transformer finetunned for NER.
 transformer = "mrm8488/bert-spanish-cased-finetuned-ner"

+## Hence, call the instance.
 tags = NER_tagger(transformer)
 ```

 **IMPORTANT:** If you declare a non-existing model, or it is not suitable for NER-tagging, or you just do not declare a model, the library will not load a transformer and hence will only can tag emails and telephones.

 Third, to perform the NER tagging over a text (in this case, a dummy text), it is necessary to define the tags.
-Currently (v0.2), this library supports four kinds of tags: emails, telephone numbers, names and locations.
+Currently (v0.2+), this library supports four kinds of tags: emails, telephone numbers, names and locations and it is not sensitive to the BIO notation.

 Finally, the method who performs the NER tagging is named "NERtagging", its usage is straightforward and requires the follow arguments:

 - ```texto```  The text to be tagged.
 * ```unir_tags_iguales``` Means "join_equal_tags" in english.
 If True, all contiguous tags will be unified as one.
-For instance, "Juán Pérez" represents two contiguous name tags.
+For instance, "Juán Pérez" can represent two contiguous name tags if ```unir_tags_iguales=False```.
 + ```mails_tag``` The tag fot the email.
 Set it False for ignoring emails during the tagging.
 + ```tels_tag``` The tag fot the telephone numbers.
 Set it False for ignoring tel numbers during the tagging.
 + ```nombres_tag``` The tag fot the names.
 Set it False for ignoring names during the tagging.